 Before the brunt of winter hits, you need to prepare your home so you won’t have to suffer the cold weather.
 Whether your home is brand new or is 100 years old, almost every house has drafts.
 When these drafts are left unattended, things can get worse during chills.
 These un-insulated spaces will not only raise heating costs by allowing cold air in, but they also let moisture and little critters to get in.

-With winter looming and the cost of utilities on the rise, these ideas would help you to stay warm during the cold season and save a few bucks while doing so.
+With winter looming and the cost of utilities on the rise, these ideas would help you to Keep Your House Warm Without Central Heat During Winter and save a few bucks while doing so.

 1. Seal all leaks including doors and windows

 Doors and windows are the most common offenders for heat loss throughout your home.
 Maintaining your door and windows is very important to keep the heat entrapped in and the cold out.
 You can test your doors and windows by passing a lit stick of incense over the edges.
 If the smoke is blown into or sucked out of your home then you are losing warmth and energy through these leaks.

 Caulking and weatherstripping is a sure way of dealing with drafty windows and doors.
 Caulking on windows degrades and wear over time.
 So simply re-caulk old windows to help seal out drafts.
 You can also use these little door snakes made with weighted fabric tubes to block the unwanted chill.

 If you’re lucky to have a burst of still-warm sunshine on south-facing windows, open up those curtains and let the light shine in.
 This would help you trap the heat from the natural free furnace.
 So, before you go out or leave your room, open your blinds or curtains for a good part of the day.

 Once the sun is down, close those drapes and curtains.
 You can also use insulated curtains for winter as it prevents some of the warmth in your home from escaping.

 3. Utilize Space Heaters